 But, in the company of seasoned hikers (I was one of the most inexperienced in the group) and with Marcus as our guide, I felt confident and capable throughout the extreme sections and all was well.
 This hike was intense but very beautiful.

-After a little over 3 miles you’ll be towards the back of the valley.
+After a little over 3 miles we were in the back of a valley.

-From here it’s onwards and upwards up Kulana’ahane ridge.
+From here it’s onwards and upwards up.
 The ridge is not too tall but it’s steep at some parts and muddy.
 It’s cardio intensive and will wake you up after meandering through the valley.

 From the top you get a nice view of Moanalua Valley.
 You know what, it does look a lot nicer without a highway cutting through it.

 This is the terminus for most hikers.